oShinyMew/misakarepo/README.md

 will expire this month.
 I wont be continuing to work on the repo, i havent been working on it for a really long time but i forgot to announce it.
 Still, the website will work on both AWS and GH ( hopefully )
 GG
+( No, im not moving it after i saw it was paid. )